-Plenty to do in the evening, with special entertainment in the Amphitheatre . . . dancing at both Hotel and Lodge . . .
+Plenty to do in the evening, with special entertainment in the Amphitheatre . . . dancing at the Hotel . . .
 Old Faithful Geyser performing under the glare of immense flood lights.

-Wednesday All morning to do as you please-hike out over the formation in a party conducted by one of the Rangers...join one of the saddle trip parties... motor out to the more secluded spots for closer views... swim in an outdoor pool fed by warm geyser waters.
-Then in the afternoon you motor to Yellowstone Lake... stopping to view the Thumb Paint Pots and Fishing Cone... arriving at beautiful Yellowstone Lake in the late afternoon.
+Wednesday All morning to do as you please-hike out over the formation in a party conducted by one of the Rangers . . . join one of the saddle trip parties . . . motor out to the more secluded spots for closer views . . . swim in an outdoor pool fed by warm geyser waters.
+Then in the afternoon you motor to Yellowstone Lake . . . stopping to view the Thumb Paint Pots and Fishing Cone . . . arriving at beautiful Yellowstone Lake in the late afternoon.

-Thursday After breakfast you are off again . . . across Fishing Bridge . . . along the Yellowstone River . . . then your first breath-taking glimpse of the Grand Canyon and Great Falls.
+Thursday After breakfast you are off again . . . across Fishing Bridge . . . along the Yellowstone River . . . then Artists Point for your first breath-taking glimpse of the Grand Canyon and Great Falls.
 The rest of the day is free for you to enjoy the sublime vistas Nature has unfolded.
 As at Old Faithful, there is much to do in the evening at Canyon.

 Friday All day at Grand Canyon.
 And what a scenic spectacle!
-The superbly sculptured canyon walls present all the tones of yellow, orange, red and white.
+The superbly sculptured canyon walls present all of the tones of yellow, orange, red and white.
 At the head of the canyon a waterfall of amazing height and symmetry leaps from the evergreen hills and is lost in its own cloud of swirling spray.
-See it from the saddle-by motor-or join a hiking party.
+See it from the saddle . . . by motor . . . or join a hiking party.
+And you may wish to visit the bear feeding grounds and watch them "perform" during meal time.

-After sundown the enchantment of a Canyon evening holds you in its spell... the crackling log fire becomes a charmed circle... the music of the dance, a rhythmic flow of harmonies.
+After sundown the enchantment of a Canyon evening holds you in its spell . . . the ultra-modern lounge beckons invitingly . . . the music of the dance is a rhythmic flow of harmonies.

 Saturday On to Mammoth Hot Springs.
 En route spectacular Dunraven Pass with a stop at the Buffalo Corral, then Tower Falls to view its many peaks and pinnacles.
 Luncheon at Mammoth Hot Springs.
-In the afternoon... the Terraces...
-Gibbon Falls...
-Norris Geyser Basin... then to West Yellowstone for a pleasant overnight trip to Salt Lake City.
+In the afternoon . . . the Terraces . . .
+Gibbon Falls . . .
+Norris Geyser Basin . . . then to West Yellowstone for a pleasant overnight trip to Salt Lake City.